bkuhlmann/dotfiles/README.md

-    gtagd = Git Tag Delete - Deletes local and remote tag (if found). ghd = Git Hook Delete - Deletes all Git hooks for current project. ghda = Git Hook Delete (all) - Deletes all Git hooks for all projects in current directory.
+    gtagd = Git Tag Delete - Deletes local and remote tag (if found). ghd = Git Hook Delete - Deletes all Git hooks for current project. ghda = Git Hook Delete (all) - Deletes all Git hooks for all projects in current directory. gvac = Git Verify and Clean - Verifies and cleans Git objects for current project. gvaca = Git Verify and Clean (all) - Verifies and cleans Git objects for all projects in current directory.
 ##### [GitHub](https://github.com)
     gh = GitHub - View current GitHub project commits, branches, tags, etc. in default browser.
 ##### [Bundler](http://gembundler.com)